Article Categories

 Setting Margin Space around elements using CSS

-The CSS margin property is used to set the margin area around the selected element around its borders.
+The CSS margin property is used to create space around elements, outside of their borders.
 The margin property is a shorthand for margin-top, margin-right, margin-bottom, and margin-left.

 margin: 10px 45px 35px 70px;